 This course is designed for the non-accounting supervisor/manager who must have an understanding of financial and managerial accounting as it is used in decision making.
 Learn about annual reports, financial statements, balance sheet accounts and accounting transactions.
 Focus on how accounting information is used in decision making and not on the mechanics behind that accounting information.
-This is an introductory accounting course required for some BUA, CIS and HOC programs.
+This is an introductory accounting course required for some business administration (BUA), computer information systems (CIS) and health occupations (HOC) programs.
 Students should consider their academic program and select either ACC 216 or ACC 231 for their introductory accounting course.

-Prerequisites: CIS 095and MAT 040 or higher
+Prerequisites: CIS 095\and MAT 040\ or higher